Shuvomoy/shuvomoy.github.io/index.md

 ## News

-A video recording of my presentation at the [$1^\text{st}$ Workshop on Performance Estimation Problems](https://performanceestimation.github.io/PEP-talks/february_2023/program.html), UCLouvain, Belgium, February 13-14, 2023  titled “Design and analysis of first-order methods via nonconvex QCQP frameworks” is available at https://youtu.be/unDornjkpRU!
+A video recording of my presentation at the [$1^\text{st}$ Workshop on Performance Estimation Problems](https://performanceestimation.github.io/PEP-talks/february_2023/program.html), UCLouvain, Belgium, February 13-14, 2023  titled “Design and analysis of first-order methods via nonconvex QCQP frameworks” is available at this [YouTube link](https://youtu.be/unDornjkpRU)!

 ## Papers